Table of Contents

 There are different stories about the fairy lady or the Goddess of the Moon – Lady Chang’e.
 One of the most famous ones goes as follows.

-Life on Earth went back to normal after that, and as a reward, Hou Yi was gifted the elixir of immortality.
+Life on Earth went back to normal after that, and as a reward, Hou Yi was given the elixir of immortality.
 However, he did not want to consume it without his beautiful wife Chang’e and requested the Queen Mother to give him enough for both of them.
 The Queen Mother agreed and gave him what he wanted.

 Hou Yi Making Cakes

 After Lady Chang’e flew to the moon, it is said that she and Hou Yi missed each other a lot.
 Hou Yi was then told by an immortal that he should make round cakes using flour.
 He was instructed to place them in the house towards the northwest and shout his wife’s name.
 It was believed that he would be able to reunite with his wife on the Mid-Autumn Festival Day if he followed these directions.
 Hou Yi obeyed the immortal’s words and was finally able to meet Chang’e.
-These cakes eventually became the famous mooncakes which are used widely during this time of the year.
+These cakes eventually became the famous mooncakes used widely during this year.

 Wu Gang Cleaving Sweet Osmanthus Tree

-Some legends say that Hou Yi turned into a rabbit to give his wife company, but she never knew that the rabbit was actually her husband.
+If you observe the moon on Mid-Autumn Day, you can see an outline of the Jade Rabbit pounding with a pestle.
+Some legends say that Hou Yi turned into a rabbit to give his wife company, but she never knew that the Rabbit was her husband.

 The Jade Rabbit, a sign of devotion, altruism, and sacrifice, is a widely used and beloved symbol during the Mid-Autumn Festival.
 Lady Chang’e and the Jade rabbit are depicted together in many works of art.